MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

 ## Create Delta Live Tables Pipeline using SQL

-Create a new notebook and start defining the Delta Live Tables using SQL scripts.
+1. Create a new notebook and rename it to `Pipeline Notebook`.

 1. Next to the notebook's name, select **Python** and change the default language to **SQL**.

-1. Put the following code in the first cell without running it.
+1. Enter the following code in the first cell without running it.
 All cells will be executed after the pipeline is created.
 This code defines a Delta Live Table that will be populated by the raw data previously downloaded:

      ```sql
     CREATE OR REFRESH LIVE TABLE raw_covid_data